pengzhanbo/vite-plugin-mock-dev-server/README.md

 ## Feature

-- ⚡️ light weight，flexible，fast.
+- ⚡️ Lightweight, Flexible, Fast.
 - 🧲 Not injection-based, non-intrusive to client code.
 - 💡 ESModule/commonjs.
 - 🦾 Typescript.
 - 🔥 HMR
 - 🏷 Support `json` / `json5`.
 - 📦 Auto import mock file.
-- 🎨 Support any lib，like `mockjs`，or not use it.
+- 🎨 Support any lib, like `mockjs`, or do not use it.
 - 📥 Path rule matching, request parameter matching.
-- ⚙️ Support Enabled/Disabled any one of api mock
+- ⚙️ Support Enabled/Disabled any one of the API mock.
 - 📀 Supports response body content type such as `text/json/buffer/stream`.
 - ⚖️ Use `server.proxy`
-- 🍕 Support `viteConfig.define` in mock file.
+- 🍕 Support `viteConfig.define` in the mock file.
-- ⚓️ Support `viteConfig.resolve.alias` in mock file.
+- ⚓️ Support `viteConfig.resolve.alias` in the mock file.
 - 🌈 Support `vite preview` mode.
-- 📤 Support `multipart` content-type，mock upload file.
+- 📤 Support `multipart` content-type, mock upload file.
 - 📥 Support mock download file.
 - ⚜️ Support `WebSocket Mock`
 - 🗂 Support building small independent deployable mock services.